MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceMOF.md

 ---
 ms.date: 08/01/2022
 keywords:  dsc,powershell,configuration,setup
-title:  Writing a custom DSC resource with MOF
+title:  Authoring a MOF-based DSC Resource
 description: >
-  This article defines the schema for a DSC custom resource in a MOF file and implements the resource in a PowerShell script file.
+  This article shows how you can write a MOF-based DSC Resource with a script module and a schema file.
 ---

-# Writing a custom DSC resource with MOF
+# Authoring a MOF-based DSC Resource

 > Applies To: PowerShell 7.2

-In this article, we will define the schema for a PowerShell Desired State Configuration (DSC) custom resource in a MOF file, and implement the resource in a Windows PowerShell script file.
-This custom resource is for creating and maintaining a web site.
+This article shows how you can create a MOF-based DSC Resource by writing a schema and developing a script module  to manage an IIS website.

 ## Creating the MOF schema

-The schema defines the properties of your resource that a user can configure.
+A MOF-based DSC Resource must have a schema (`.mof`) file that defines the manageable settings for a software component.

-### Folder structure for a MOF resource
+### Create the required folder structure

-To implement a DSC resource with a MOF schema, create the following folder structure.
-The MOF schema is defined in the file `Demo_IISWebsite.schema.mof`, and the resource script is defined in `Demo_IISWebsite.psm1`.
+Create the following folder structure.
+The schema is defined in the file `Demo_IISWebsite.schema.mof`, and the required functions are defined in `Demo_IISWebsite.psm1`.
 Optionally, you can create a module manifest (`.psd1`) file.

 ```text
 $env:ProgramFiles\WindowsPowerShell\Modules (folder)